History of rail transportation in the United States: Civil War and Reconstruction (1861–1877)

-Conditions deteriorated rapidly in the Confederacy, as there was no new equipment and raids on both sides systematically destroyed key bridges, as well as locomotives and freight cars.
+Conditions deteriorated rapidly in the Confederacy, as there was no new equipment, and raids on both sides systematically destroyed key bridges as well as locomotives and freight cars.
 Spare parts were cannibalized; feeder lines were torn up to get replacement rails for trunk lines, and the heavy use of rolling stock wore them out.
 In 1864–65 the Confederate railroad network collapsed; little traffic moved in 1865.

-Ceremony for the completion of the First Transcontinental Railroad, May 1869, at Promontory Summit, U.T.
+Golden spike ceremony for the completion of the First Transcontinental Railroad, May 1869, at Promontory Summit, U.T.

-The Southern states had blocked westward rail expansion before 1860, but after secession the Pacific Railway Acts were passed in 1862 and 1863, which respectively established the central Pacific route and the standard gauge to be used.
-With federal financing in the form of bonds and generous land grants and with the heroic help of the mainly Chinese and Irish laborers, Central Pacific Railroad working eastward and Union Pacific Railroad working westward combined to complete in 1869 the major breakthrough First transcontinental railroad, which linked by rail the eastern states with the Pacific coast and made possible moving from New York to San Francisco Bay in only six days.
+The Southern states had blocked westward rail expansion before 1860, but after secession the Pacific Railroad Acts were passed in 1862 and 1863, which respectively established the central Pacific route and the standard gauge to be used.
+With federal financing in the form of bonds and generous land grants and with the heroic help of the mainly Chinese and Irish laborers, Central Pacific Railroad working eastward and Union Pacific Railroad working westward combined in 1869 to complete the First transcontinental railroad, which linked by rail the eastern states with the Pacific coast and made possible moving from New York to San Francisco Bay in only six days.
 In addition, other transcontinentals were built in the South (Southern Pacific, Santa Fe) and in the North along the Canada–US border (Northern Pacific, Great Northern), accelerating the settlement of the West by offering inexpensive farms and ranches on credit, carrying pioneers and supplies westward, and cattle, wheat and minerals eastward.
 In 1860 before the transcontinentals, railroads carried less than half as much freight as inland waterways, whereas by 1890 railroads carried five times as much freight as waterways.